Chapter 12.60

 (2) “Alley” shall mean a public street that lies between or behind public or private buildings.

-(3) “Arterial/collector atlas” shall mean the written standards as adopted by the city that designate a functional classification for various roadways within the city.
+(3) “Arterial/collector atlas” shall mean the online map as adopted by the city that designates a functional classification for various roadways within the city.

 (4) “Building permit” shall mean the permit issued by the city authorizing the building of any improvement or structure.